Discover more from Working Mums Club

 Q. Parenting book / advice that was a game changer for you?

-Gina Ford’s Contended Little Baby book was my life saver when I first had a baby.
+Gina Ford’s Contented Little Baby book was my life saver when I first had a baby.

 Best parenting advice: